-Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclo sures 3: Material topics Econom ic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclo sures 3: Material topics Economic Environmental Social

-SOCIAL of SOCIAL continued MARKETING AND LABELLING continued 417-02 Incidents of non-compliance concerning We take compliance with product, service information and labelling regulations seriously.
-Given the breadth of our portfolio we may, on occasion, be subject to challenge, for example, where legislative changes occur with short notice. product and service information and labelling We address these issues rapidly by means of working closely together with regulators and brand teams to agree the necessary course of action in each case.
-While we accept some small risk in our labelling, we have an absolute zero-risk policy when it comes to product safet This fiscal year, an element on the label of one of our rum brands has been challenged in Europe, following which we have immediately taken action to adjust and update.
+SOCIAL of continued MARKET ING AND LABELLING co ntinued 417-02 Incidents of non-compliance concerning product and service information and We take compliance with product, service information and labelling regulations seriously.
+Given the breadth of our portfolio we may, on occasion, be subject to challenge, for example, where legislative changes occur with short notice.
+We address these issues rapidly by means of working closely together with regulators and brand teams to agree the necessary course of action in each case. labelling While we accept some small risk in our labelling, we have an absolute zero-risk policy when it comes to product safet This fiscal year, an element on the label of one of our rum brands has been challenged in Europe, following which we have immediately taken action to adjust and update.
 417-03 Incidents of non-compliance concerning marketing communications This year, no complaints about Diageo's advertising were upheld by the following key advertising regulators and/or industry bodies: DISCUS (USA), ASA and Portman Group (UK), ASAI (Ireland) and ABAC (Australia).
 For more details, and for industry complaints, see our Annual Report on page 60.

-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosure es 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosure es 3: Material topics Economic Environmental Social

-SOCIAL co ontinued CUSTOM ER PRIVACY 3-3 ● Our management app proach to customer privacy a about employees, customers and suppliers, consumers and other individuals, including prospective and former al Data Privacy Programme, led by our Senior Data Privacy Director, has been designed to protect all personal data business activities.
-Our Code and Data Privacy Global Policy set out our key principles and standards in how we handle data in line with our values, data protection laws and respect for privacy as a human right.
-Our Chief Information Security Officer, Daven Patel, leads a cyber security programme to defend against cyber attacks.
-That includes seeking to protect information assets through embedding a security aware culture, implementing compliance management procedures and operating an intelligence-driven cyber resilience programme.
-He is supported by the Chief Information Officer, Benedetto Conversano, and together they co-chair the Digital and Technology Risk Management Committee in reviewing key security risks and mitigations.
-They report on the status and mitigations for enterprise risks to the Audit and Risk Committee and the Audit Committee twice a year.
-Our Global Audit and Risk team periodically audits our Global Data Privacy Programme.
-Any findings are reviewed, with mitigation and improvement activities developed as appropriate, including escalation to the Audit and Risk Committee and the Audit Committee if required.
-Data privacy issues may also be raised through our SpeakUp helpline, to line managers, market legal counsels, data privacy stewards, the HR team or directly to the Senior Data Privacy Director.
+SOCIAL co ontinued CUSTOM ER PRIVACY 3-3 Our management approach to customer privacy a about employees, customers and suppliers, consumers and other individuals, including prospective and former al Data Privacy Programme, led by our Senior Data Privacy Director, has been designed to protect all personal data business activities.
+Privacy Global Policy set out our key principles and standards in how we handle data in line with our values, data espect for privacy as a human right. seeking to protect info and operating an inte and together they co-o Security Officer, Daven Patel, leads a cyber security programme to defend against cyber attacks.
+That includes ormation assets through embedding a security aware culture, implementing compliance management procedures lligence-driven cyber resilience programme.
+He is supported by the Chief Information Officer, Benedetto Conversano, chair the Digital and Technology Risk Management Committee in reviewing key security risks and mitigations. tus and mitigations for enterprise risks to the Audit and Risk Committee and the Audit Committee twice a year.
+Risk team periodically audits our Global Data Privacy Programme.
+Any findings are reviewed, with mitigation and developed as appropriate, including escalation to the Audit and Risk Committee and the Audit Committee if required. ay also be raised through our SpeakUp helpline, to line managers, market legal counsels, data privacy stewards, y to the Senior Data Privacy Director.
 For more information, see our Code .
 Disclosure Our response 418-01 Substantiated complaints concerning breaches of customer privacy and losses of We follow our internal procedures when we receive any individual requests to exercise data rights, including the right to access personal information or to unsubscribe from marketing communications.
 This year, there have been no known instances of regulatory action against us in the EU concerning consumer privacy.